malcolmsfraser/ml-gcp/README.md

 # ml-gcp
 Source code for a continuously delivered ML Flask Application on Google Cloud Platform.
 App build is coordinated using Cloud Build with a listener to this repository.

-Setting up this application on your own:
+### Setting up this application on your own

-Create a new project in google cloud
+Create a new Google Cloud project

 Set the new project
 ```{bash}